How to Resin a Photo – Great Alternative to Framing!

 • Epoxy resin for art

-• A resin squeegee to spread the resin
+• Squeegee to spread the resin

-• A heat gun to pop the bubbles
+• Heat gun to pop the bubbles

 STEP 1: Edit the photo

 Use a photo that has a high resolution (1 MB or higher ).
-You can edit it in photo editing software.
 There are a ton of free online sites you can use.
 For this photo, the only editing I did was to increase the shadows a little to give it more depth.
 Once you like how it looks, you can send it to a photo shop for printing.
-I recommend you don’t go too big for this project.
-I am using an 8 inch by 10-inch photograph.
-You can also use an 8×8 or 10×10.
-These are nice sizes too, and they are square.
-The most important thing is that you have a wood canvas that is the same size.

 Turn over your canvas and add petroleum jelly or cooking oil to the underside.
-Resin drips won’t stick and you pop them off later.
+Resin drips won’t stick, and you pop them off later.

 STEP 3: Paint the sides